x

 The district started the year with a surplus of $17 million in its general operations budget, but now is in a projected $35 million deficit.
 Mayor Tishaura Jones and other leaders have called into question pricey contracts issued in the past year overseen by Scarlett.

-A state audit of the school's finances began in August.
+A state audit of the school's finances began in August and is still underway.

 "I did nothing wrong," Scarlett wrote in a response released Tuesday night through her attorney.
 "My leadership decisions were always made to benefit our students and community.
 When I arrived, the administration was in crisis with significant operational problems, student service deficiencies, and staff compensation disparities.
 After several external studies and audits, I focused on redistributing resources to support our mission more equitably.
 I communicated regularly with the Board about these needed changes."